-After Adobe processes your online membership enrollment, your organization is assigned a CLP membership number.
-You will receive an email message containing your CLP membership number and the link to the LWS.
+After Adobe processes your online enrollment, your organization is assigned a CLP membership number.
+You will receive an email containing your membership number and the link to the LWS.
 Your login ID will be your email address.
 You will have 30 days after enrolling online to place an initial order through your CLP reseller.

 TLP offers several advantages:

-Adobe's TLP brings the benefits of enterprise-class licensing to smaller volume orders typically placed by consultants, independent designers, creative services agencies, and marketing groups.
+TLP brings the benefits of enterprise-class licensing to smaller volume orders typically placed by consultants, independent designers, creative services agencies, and marketing groups.
 TLP also provides the benefits of volume licensing to larger organizations whose orders don't meet CLP order thresholds.